Urge- DevWire

 Kenya continues to advance Universal Health Coverage reforms, with renewed focus on benefit design, provider payments, and public–private collaboration.
 The rollout of long-acting HIV prevention tools is expanding options beyond daily oral PrEP, while digital health platforms for diagnostics and telemedicine are gaining traction, raising fresh questions around regulation and interoperability.

-Sources: Nation Africa; Ministry of Health Kenya
+Nation Africa; Ministry of Health Kenya

 Uganda